EmilieVolpi-CNRS/EmilieVolpi-CNRS1/README.md

 ## Use

 Launch each PosgreSQl script in order
-The data source is the cvs file : https://doi.org/10.5281/zenodo.12773349 -> it should be imported in the PostgreSQL so that the script
+The data source is the cvs file : https://doi.org/10.5281/zenodo.12773349 -> it should be imported in the PostgreSQL in schema "BREF" and table "rne_integration" so that the scripts can work.
+If you want to chane another schema name, you should change also "BREF" schema name in all the scripts